-Field Name R/W Description 0 HSIEN R/W High Speed Internal Clock Enable Set 1 or clear 1 by software.
+7.00033.7.00033 in the form of word, half word and byte, without wait byte Field Name R/W Description 0 HSIEN R/W High Speed Internal Clock Enable Set 1 or clear 0 by software.
 HSICLK is an RC oscillator.
 When one of the following conditions occurs, it will be set to 1 by the hardware: power-on start, software reset, wake-up from standby mode, wake-up from stop mode, failure of external high-speed clock source (as system clock or providing system clock through PLL).
 When HSICLK is used as system clock or provides system clock through PLL, this bit cannot be cleared.
 0: HSICLK RC oscillator is disabled 1: HSICLK RC oscillator is turned on 1 HSIRDYFLG R High Speed Internal Clock Ready Flag 0: HSICLK RC oscillator is not stable 1: HSICLK RC oscillator is stable 2 Reserved 7:3 HSITRM R/W High Speed Internal Clock Trim The product has been calibrated to 8MHz±1% when leaving the factory.
 However, it changes as the temperature and voltage changes, but the frequency of HSICLK RC oscillator can be adjusted by HSITRM[4:0].

-1 Field Name R/W Description 15:8 HSICAL R High Speed Internal Clock Calibrate It will be calibrated to 8MHz±1% before leaving the factory.
+15:8 HSICAL R High Speed Internal Clock Calibrate It will be calibrated to 8MHz±1% before leaving the factory.
 When the system is started up, the calibration parameters will be automatically written to the register.
 16 HSEEN R/W High Speed External Clock Enable When entering the standby or stop mode, this bit is cleared by hardware and HSECLK is turned off; when HSECLK is used as system clock source or the system clock is provided through PLL, this bit cannot be cleared.
 0: HSECLK is disabled 1: HSECLK is enabled 17 HSERDYFLG R High Speed External Clock Ready Flag When HSECLK is stable, this bit is set to 1 by hardware and cleared by software.
-0: HSECLK is not stable 1: HSECLK is stable 18 HSEBCFG R/W High Speed External Clock Bypass Configure Bypass mode refers to the mode in which external clock is used as the HSECLK clock source; otherwise the resonator is used as the HSECLK clock source.
-0: Non-bypass mode 1: Bypass mode 19 CSSEN R/W Clock Security System Enable 0: Disable 1: Enable 23:20 Reserved 24 PLLEN R/W PLL Enable When entering the standby and stop mode, this bit is cleared by the hardware; when PLLCLK has been configured (or in the process of configuration) as the clock source of the system clock, this bit cannot be cleared; in other cases, it can be set to 1 or cleared by the software.
+0: HSECLK is not stable 1: HSECLK is stable

+Field Name Name R/W Description 18 HSEBCFG R/W High Speed External Clock Bypass Configure Bypass mode refers to the mode in which external clock is used as the HSECLK clock source; otherwise the resonator is used as the HSECLK clock source.
+0: Non-bypass mode 1: Bypass mode 19 CSSEN Clock Security System Enable R/W 0: Disable 1: Enable 23:20 Reserved 24 PLLEN R/W PLL Enable When entering the standby and stop mode, this bit is cleared by the hardware; when PLLCLK has been configured (or in the process of configuration) as the clock source of the system clock, this bit cannot be cleared; in other cases, it cane set 1 or clear 0 by the software.
 0: PLL is disabled 1: PLL is enabled 25 PLLRDYFLG R PLL Clock Ready Flag PLL is set to 1 by hardware after it is locked.
 0: PLL is unlocked 1: PLL is locked 31:26 Reserved